-After that, we went straight to Bukit Kasih - a very weird place being a crossing between a sanatorium (plenty of basins with sulfur water for soaking weary legs) and some interfaith pilgrimage destination.
+After that, we went straight to Bukit Kasih.
+It is a weird place being a crossing between a sanatorium (plenty of basins with sulfur water for soaking weary legs) and some interfaith pilgrimage destination.
 We wanted to come here to see the enormous human heads carved in the rocks (bringing to mind Mount Rushmore).

 The next stop was at Lake Tondano and its picturesque surroundings.

 The last place we visited was probably the most interesting of all: Waruga cemetery and the museum in Sawangan village, located about 40 kilometers from Manado.
 Waruga Sawangan is the megalith cemetery park with the graves dating from 1600 AD and shaped like the traditional houses.
-The carvings on each grave vary, depending on the profession or social status of the person that been buried.
+The carvings on each tomb vary depending on the profession or social status of the person that been buried.

-From Sawangan we went straight back to Manado.
-The whole trip took us about 9 hours but only because a few kilometers from Manado we got stuck in a massive traffic jam due to the road construction.
-Normally the whole loop we made shouldn't take more than 8 hours of driving.
+From Sawangan, we went straight back to Manado.
+The whole trip took us about 9 hours, but only because a few kilometers from Manado we got stuck in a massive traffic jam due to road construction.
+Usually, the whole loop shouldn't take more than 8 hours of driving.